-- Talking so fast that others can't follow your thinking; - Having racing thoughts; - Being so easily distracted that your attention shifts between many topics in just a few minutes; - Having an inflated feeling of power, greatness, or importance:

-- Doing reckless things without concern about possible bad consequences- such as spending too much money, inappropriate sexual activity, making foolish business investments: - Extreme irritability and distractibility; - Needing little sleep, yet having great amounts of energy; and / or - Abuse of alcohol or drugs.
+- talking so fast that others can't follow what you are saying; - having racing thoughts; - being so easily distracted that your attention shifts between many topics in just a few minutes; - having an inflated feeling of power, greatness or importance; - doing reckless things without concern about possible bad consequences such as spending too much money, inappropriate sexual activity, making foolish business investments; - extreme irritability and distractibility; - needing little sleep, yet having great amounts of energy; and / or - abuse of alcohol or drugs.

-In very severe cases, there may be psychotic symptoms such as hallucinations (hearing or seeing things that are not there) or delusions (firmly believing things that are not true).
+In very severe cases, there may be psychotic symptoms such as hallucinations (e.g. hearing or seeing things that are not there) or delusions (firmly believing things that are not true).